ErdemOzgen/blackdagger/README.md

 Blackdagger is a powerful, user-friendly framework designed to orchestrate complex workflows in DevOps, DevSecOps, MLOps, MLSecOps, and Continuous Automated Red Teaming (CART) environments.
 By leveraging a declarative YAML format and a Directed Acyclic Graph (DAG) structure, Blackdagger simplifies the definition, management, and execution of automation pipelines, enabling seamless integration with containerized environments and versatile task execution.

-- **Declarative YAML Format**: Blackdagger simplifies workflow definition with a declarative YAML format, allowing users to specify command dependencies using a Directed Acyclic Graph (DAG).
-This intuitive approach makes it easy to define complex workflows and manage task dependencies without the need for extensive scripting or coding.
+- **Declarative YAML Format**: Blackdagger uses a YAML-based DAG to define workflows, simplifying complex task dependencies without scripting.
-- **Web UI for Visual Management**: With its built-in Web UI, Blackdagger provides users with a visually intuitive interface for managing, rerunning, and monitoring automation pipelines.
-Users can easily track the real-time status of workflows, view execution logs, and make configuration changes directly from their browser, eliminating the need for manual intervention.
+- **Web UI for Visual Management**: Intuitive browser interface for managing, monitoring, and rerunning pipelines with real-time status and logs.
-- **Native Docker Support**: Blackdagger natively supports Docker container management, enabling seamless integration with containerized environments.
-Users can run arbitrary Docker containers as part of their automation workflows, making it easy to orchestrate tasks across distributed infrastructure and microservices architectures.
+- **Native Docker Support**: Seamlessly integrates Docker containers for efficient task orchestration in distributed environments.
-- **Versatile Task Execution**: From making HTTP requests to executing commands over SSH, Blackdagger offers a versatile toolset for task execution.
-Whether it's interacting with external APIs, running custom code snippets, or managing infrastructure components, Blackdagger empowers users to automate a wide range of tasks with ease.
+- **Versatile Task Execution**: Supports HTTP requests, SSH commands, and custom code for flexible automation.

 You can find everything about Blackdagger, including this README, in our [documentation](https://blackdagger.readthedocs.io).